 Dear Mrs. Brophy and the INCREDIBLE staff at Tom Thumb/Thumbelina,

-As I sit down to write this letter tonight I can’t believe that 3 years have gone by so quickly.
-It is with bitter sweet feelings that I write this letter as our last year at Tom Thumb swiftly comes to an end.
+As I sit down to write this letter tonight, I can’t believe that 3 years have gone by so quickly.
+It is with bittersweet feelings that I write this letter as our last year at Tom Thumb swiftly comes to an end.
 I decided that I won’t say goodbye, instead I say thank you!
-We truly thank you from the bottom of our hearts for all the wonderful things your program and staff have done for Derrick, Jaden, Kyra and Rory.
-As I think back over the last 3 years it still amazes me that every time I think you have perfected this craft of teaching these small children, you go and change something to only make the Tom Thumb experience that much better.
+We truly thank you from the bottom of our hearts for all the wonderful things your program and staff have done for Derrick, Jaden, Kyra, and Rory.
+As I think back over the last 3 years, it still amazes me that every time I think you have perfected this craft of teaching these small children, you go and change something to only make the Tom Thumb experience that much better.
 It is obvious that you are truly dedicated to the children and their well-being and development.
-You and your staff work so hard every day to provide the children with developmentally appropriate experiences that will not only prepare them academically, but more importantly have given them most valuable life skills.
-You’ve taught them to be kind and respectful, fostered independence, immersed them in a variety of social experiences that has helped them to learn the importance of communication, cooperation and commitment to alway try to do their best.
+You and your staff work so hard every day to provide the children with developmentally appropriate experiences that will not only prepare them academically but more importantly have given them the most valuable life skills.
+You’ve taught them to be kind and respectful, fostered independence, immersed them in a variety of social experiences that have helped them to learn the importance of communication, cooperation, and commitment to always try to do their best.
 (How does the song go “Mrs. Brophy tells us all to stand up very tall, be the best we can be….”

 Parent communication at Tom Thumb is unmatched.
-Newsletters, parent conferences and teacher communication always keep me well informed.
+Newsletters, parent conferences, and teacher communication always keep me well informed.
 My husband and I truly appreciate the effort to create a home-school partnership.
 I have no doubt that because of their experiences at Thumbelina and Tom Thumb Kyra and Rory are more than prepared for Kindergarten.
-They have experienced switching classes, following directions and have mastered all the ins and outs of the “Tom Thumb Way”.
-This solid foundation for those critical early childhood skills have been practiced and internalized and Kyra and Rory will be better off for it.
+They have experienced switching classes, following directions, and have mastered all the ins and outs of the “Tom Thumb Way”.
+This solid foundation for those critical early childhood skills has been practiced and internalized and Kyra and Rory will be better off for it.

-Although Tom Thumb will not be part of our daily life come September, I know that Derrick, Jaden, Kyra and Rory will always carry a piece of Tom Thumb/Thumbelina and all the wonderful staff who have touched their lives with them.
-(They are already planning on visiting and Kyra even mentioned a possible play date with Mrs. Brophy).
+Although Tom Thumb will not be part of our daily life come September, I know that Derrick, Jaden, Kyra, and Rory will always carry a piece of Tom Thumb/Thumbelina and all the wonderful staff who have touched their lives with them.┬á (They are already planning on visiting and Kyra even mentioned a possible playdate with Mrs. Brophy).

 So I will keep my promise and not say goodbye.
 I will say Thank You from the bottom of our hearts.
 Words could never describe how grateful we are that all 4 of our children have had the Tom Thumb … the one and only Tom Thumb experience.